liehtt/info30005-2019-ch-frontend/README.md

 Start the app by typing "npm start" without the quotes in the terminal.

-Note: All are static representation at the moment, except for darkmode switch, which you can click it but doesn't do anything.
+Note: All are static representation at the moment

 # Component Design Thought
 ```
 UserPage
   |-Header
-    |-NavigationItem
-    |-DarkMode
-  |-Content
-    |-LeftContent
-      |-LeftContainer
-    |-RightContent
+  |-UserContent
+    |-EventList
       |-EventCard
 ```
 # Access to React App